Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Methods

 We use two operation modes: ``deep" and ``independent".

-In deep-RC mode, the second channel of the programmable spectral filter is configured to select and transmit only the comb centered on $\lambda_1$ after having applied an attenuation mask $\W{out}{1}$.
+In the deep-RC mode, the second channel of the programmable spectral filter is configured to select and transmit only the comb centered at $\lambda_1$ after having applied an attenuation mask $\W{out}{1}$.
 Consequently, PD 2 measures the signal $\usigrc{n}^{(2)}=\left\vert\W{out}{1}\cdot\X{n}{1}\right\vert^2$.
-The output of PD 2 drives MZM 2, and thus constitutes the input of the second RC.
-In this configuration the system is a two layer deep-RC, as described in subsection \ref{sec:deepRC}.
+The output of PD 2 drives MZM 2, and thus constitutes the input of the second RC at $\lambda_2$.
+In this configuration, the system is a two-layer deep-RC, as described in subsection \ref{sec:deepRC}.

-In independent mode, the two RC computations are decoupled by driving MZM 2 through a second, independent, arbitrary waveform generator AWG 2 (the second channel of PSF and PD 2 are deactivated).
-The two RC computations do not interact with each other and are carried out independently.
+In the independent mode, both RC computations are decoupled by driving MZM 2 through a second, independent, arbitrary waveform generator AWG 2 (the second channel of PSF and PD 2 are deactivated).
+Thus, the computations do not interact with each other and are carried out independently.

 The selection of the computation mode, deep or independent, is made by flipping an electric switch that selects whether MZM 2 is driven by PD 2 or by AWG 2, as illustrated in Fig.\ \ref{fig:setup}.